gitEast/forGreaterGood/computer-networks/index.md

 1. Know "What is Data Communication"?
 2. Understand data flow
-3. Understand the importance of protocaols in computer network
+3. Understand the importance of protocols in computer network
 4. Know the elements of protocol

 #### 0.2.2 Data Communication and Data Flow